dell/csm-docs/content/docs/authorization/configuration/powerscale/_index.md

       `kubectl -n isilon create secret generic proxy-server-root-certificate --from-file=rootCertificate.pem=/path/to/rootCA -o yaml --dry-run=client | kubectl apply -f -`

+4. Prepare the driver configuration secret, applicable to your driver installation method, to communicate with the CSM Authorization sidecar.

+    **Helm**

+    Refer to the [Install the Driver](../../../csidriver/installation/helm/isilon/#install-the-driver) section to edit the parameters in `samples/secret/secret.yaml` file to configure the driver to communicate with the CSM Authorization sidecar.

+    - Update `endpoint` to match the localhost endpoint in `samples/secret/karavi-authorization-config.json`.

+    - Update `skipCertificateValidation` to `true`.

+    - Update `mountEndpoint` to the PowerScale OneFS API server.
+For example, 10.0.0.1.

+    - The `username` and `password` can be any value since they will be ignored.

+    **Operator**

+    Refer to the [Prerequisite](../../../deployment/csmoperator/drivers/powerscale/#prerequisite) section to prepare the `secret.yaml` file to configure the driver to communicate with the CSM Authorization sidecar.

+    - Update `endpoint` to match the localhost endpoint in `samples/secret/karavi-authorization-config.json`.

+    - Update `skipCertificateValidation` to `true`.

+    - The `username` and `password` can be any value since they will be ignored.

-4. Enable CSM Authorization in the driver installation applicable to your installation method.
+5. Enable CSM Authorization in the driver installation applicable to your installation method.

     **Helm**